Technology

 Plan your perfect country kitchen with our design ideas for a total kitchen transformation or small updates that will have a big impact.

-No matter where you live or what style your home is, you can create the ideal country kitchen.
+A country-style kitchen is a timeless classic and can suit a wide range of homes.
+Find out how you can design your own.

-Below is a gallery of kitchen design ideas for inspiration for a new kitchen, or ways to update your current kitchen to create a country look.
+Whether you're after inspiration for a new kitchen or ways to update your current kitchen to create a country look, flick through our gallery for design ideas.

-The kitchens shown are from Wickes, Homebase, Betta Living, Wren Living, Howdens Joinery, John Lewis, Benchmarx and Ikea (in order shown).
+The kitchens shown are from Wickes, Homebase, Betta Living, Wren Kitchens, Howdens Joinery, John Lewis, Benchmarx and Ikea (in order shown).

-See how some of these brands were rated in our guide to the best kitchen brands - there was nearly a 25% difference between to top and bottom brands.
+See how some of these brands were rated in our guide to the best kitchen brands - there was nearly a 25% difference between the top and bottom brands.

-Shaker kitchen
+Shaker kitchens

-Distinctive thanks to the 'picture frame'-style design on cabinet doors, this type of kitchen is characteristically country, but can be modernised.
+Simple, unpretentious design and a focus on craftsmanship have ensured that Shaker-style kitchens have stood the test of time.
+They are characteristically country in style, with framed, real-wood cabinetry, natural materials and neutral or muted paint colours, but their unassuming style means they are just as suited to modern homes as traditional, old properties.

-Kitchen island
+Kitchen islands

-If you have the space, a kitchen island can be a great way to maximise and use the space in your kitchen as it could house storage, appliances and fittings.
+Islands are a staple of the farmhouse kitchen.
+If you have the space, they can be a great way to maximise practical storage and worksurfaces, as they can house storage for appliances as well as creating an open space to prepare food.
+To avoid feeling crowded, they will need enough room for you to walk comfortably around all four sides.
 Take a look at our guide to common kitchen layouts for more ideas.

 Wooden kitchens

-From beech wood for a light look, to walnut for a darker feel, wood kitchens are a great way to achieve a country look.
-Solid wood kitchens are expensive, but wood veneer or wood-effect laminate are more affordable versions.
+From beech wood for a light look, to walnut for a darker feel, most country-style kitchens will include wooden surfaces and fittings.
+Solid wood kitchens are expensive to buy and maintain, but wood veneer or wood-effect laminate are more affordable options.

-Our page on kitchen units, doors and worktops has more advice on the different materials available, and what kitchen owners have rated better for standing the test of time.
+Our page on kitchen units, doors and worktops has more advice on the different materials available, and reveals which surfaces kitchen owners have rated better for standing the test of time.

-New fittings are an inexpensive way to update your kitchen.
-Depending on what you want, fittings such as door handles can cost as little as £2 for a pack of two.
-If you're keen on a Belfast sink, they're likely to set you back around £100 - but you may find one cheaper second hand, so try scrap yards and antique shops.
+New fittings, such as door handles, knobs and taps, are an inexpensive way to update your kitchen.
+For a country kitchen look, opt for simple, vintage-style fittings in brushed metallic finishes.
+Depending on what you want, fittings such as door handles can cost as little as £2 for a pack of two, and instantly refresh your space.
+A large, Belfast sink is an iconic country kitchen feature, and likely to set you back at least £100, but you may find one cheaper second hand at scrap yards or antique shops.

 Kitchen flooring

-Real stone tiles, like terracotta, travertine or slate, will create an instant country feel - but they can be expensive, starting at around £15 per square metre.
-Vinyl tile-effect flooring on the other hand can cost as little as £5 per square meter.
+Real stone tiles, like terracotta, travertine or slate, will give your kitchen a country feel, but they can be expensive, starting at around £15 per square metre.
+On the other hand, tile or stone-effect vinyl and laminate flooring can cost as little as £5 per square metre and improvements in their technology means that both have become much more realistic in recent years.

 Wood flooring is also a great option for a country feel.
-You could even combine it with tiles to add more interest.
+Combine it with tiles to add more interest, or lay it in a herringbone pattern for a more up-to-date look.
 Our guide to buying and fitting wood flooring gives you more details.

 Paint colours